 The basic premise is that all the participating schools will encourage students to read the shortlisted books and then fill out the very straightforward Rating Form.
 This allows the student to rate and review the book by giving it marks out of five, according to Story, Artwork, Characters and Dialogue, over a 9-10 week period.
 The winning titles are announced at a special awards ceremony in June.
 Previous speakers and special guests at our awards ceremony have included Kev F. Sutherland (noted Beano artist and comedian), Bryan Talbot (Grandville, The Tale of One Bad Rat, Alice in Sunderland), Ben Haggarty (Mezolith), Andy Diggle (Daredevil, Thunderbolts, The Losers, 2000AD), Ian Churchill (Marineman, Deadpool, Cable, Supergirl), David Lloyd (V For Vendetta, Kickback, Aces Weekly), Emma Vieceli (Vampire Academy, Dragon Heir, Manga Shakespeare), Lizzie Payton (The Phoenix), John Ferguson (Saltire), Robert Deas (Troy Trailblazer, Manga Shakespeare) and Theodore Adams III (Chairman of the Stan Lee Foundation) has also flown over from Washington DC to speak to the students and lend his support!

 We also have the JABBICA (Judge A Book By Its Cover Award) for the book with the best cover (which is voted for solely by the librarians and teachers) and the True Believers Awards for the schools that return the most Rating Forms.
-2019 sees the introduction of the 'Nuff Said Award, an award for the Best School Library Display.
+2019 saw the introduction of the 'Nuff Said Award, an award for the Best School Library Display.

 Thanks for reading!